US Certificate of Coverage for Spain Digital Nomad Visa

 The request process is initiated by your employer, not by you as the employee.

 Step 1: Employer requests the CoC.
-Your US employer submits a request to the US Social Security Administration international office.
+Your US employer submits the current SSA online or written Certificate of Coverage request.
 The request should reference the US-Spain Totalization Agreement and confirm that the employee (you) is being authorized to work remotely from Spain on a temporary basis, with US Social Security contributions continuing.

 Step 3: Include in your DNV application.
 The CoC is submitted as part of your social security compliance documentation to the UGE-CE.
 It does not need an apostille, but it should be accompanied by a cover letter from your employer explaining the remote work arrangement.